Football Association of Wales: 19th century

+20th century

+By the 20th century, Wales's senior clubs were competing in English league competitions, thus reducing the importance of the lower standard and less glamorous Welsh Cup.
+The allocation of a place in the European Cup Winners Cup from 1960 did boost interest in the competition, but it has remained secondary in the priorities of Wales' leading clubs.

 The FAW is financially reliant on the proceeds of international matches.
-A lack of success on the pitch, Wales’ unstable economy and a reoccurring inability to pick its star players have all meant that the association has struggled to achieve financial security.
+A lack of success on the pitch, Wales' unstable economy and a recurring inability to pick its star players have all meant that the association has struggled to achieve financial security.
 In the second half of the 20th century this was compounded by a failure to take full advantage of the new commercial and television opportunities that the wider game has enjoyed.
-On occasions financial problems have led the FAW to stage Wales’ home matches in English stadia where capacities were larger than at domestic grounds.
+On occasions financial problems have led the FAW to stage Wales' home matches in English stadia, whose capacities were larger than at domestic grounds.

 The FAW's inability to always pick the best players for the national side was rooted in the Welsh game's subservience to English football.
-As a foreign association, the FAW had no powers to demand players employed outside Wales be released for its international games.
-With Wales’ best players traditionally employed by English clubs, her national team was reliant on clubs’ willingness to release players.
-This caused reoccurring tensions as the Football League and its clubs tried to impose their authority over the national associations.
+The FAW had no powers to demand players employed outside Wales be released for its international games.
+With Wales' best players mostly employed by English clubs, her national team was reliant on clubs' willingness to release players.
+This caused recurring tensions as the Football League and its clubs tried to impose their authority over the national associations.

-Many of the FAW's members have also always been affiliated to the FA thus creating an uncertainty over the association's responsibilities and powers.
-Its unwillingness and inability to assert its independence was illustrated by it following the FA out of FIFA in 1919 and 1928, only to rejoin when its English counterparts did in 1946.
+Many of the FAW's members have also always been affiliated to the FA, thus creating an uncertainty over the association's responsibilities and powers.
+Its unwillingness and inability to assert its independence was illustrated by it following the FA out of FIFA in 1919 and 1928, only to rejoin when its English counterpart did so in 1946.
 Before World War II, like Wales as a whole, the FAW's ambitions for recognition were firmly within a British context.
-Her first international against opponents from beyond Britain was not until a match against France in 1933.
+Wales' first international against opponents from beyond Britain was not until a match against France in 1933.

+In 1951, which was the association's 75th anniversary, they commissioned a new logo for the team.
+It was designed by H. Ellis Tomlinson, an English educationist and heraldist.
+By November of the same year, the design was granted by the College of Arms.